ToolVS

 Is Cursor just a VS Code fork?

 Yes.
 All VS Code extensions, themes, and settings work in Cursor.
 The switch takes 10 minutes — Cursor imports everything automatically.
+The AI features layered on top are what make it different.

 Is VS Code free?